 The early stages of your bodybuilding journey are the best time to make strength and size gains.
 Being new to training, your body responds and adapts rapidly to lifting weights and builds muscle at a faster rate.
-You can expect a gain of around 1 to 2 pounds per month when exercising properly, notes trainer Barry Lumsden.
-Getting the best from your training regime also requires a solid diet plan, however.

 Video of the Day